jacques-lauzeral/odp/docs/Web-Client-Work-Plan.md

 ## Overview
 This document tracks the web client development phases for the ODP system.
 The backend is complete and provides full API support for all planned web client features.

-**Current Status**: All Core Activities Complete - Production Ready
+**Current Status**: All Core Activities Complete - Production Ready + Phase 12 Planned
 **Architecture**: Four primary activities plus landing page
 **Backend Support**: ✅ 100% complete with 7 entities and full API coverage